 January 2019

 On arrival, staff greeted us and showed us to our box personally (ooooh, fancy).
-The lovely staff couldn’t do enough to look after us and to be honest, we weren’t quite prepared for their attentiveness and had no diva demands to busy them with!
-They popped in before the show and a few times during the interval to take any orders and generally offer a smiley, friendly experience.
+The lovely staff couldn’t do enough to look after us – they popped in before the show and a few times during the interval to take any orders and generally offer a smiley, friendly experience.

-Depending on what you select for your booking, various goodies will await… We were greeted by the decidedly thrilling sight of bubbly in a cooler, fancy crisps in bowls and absolutely delicious mini chocolate selections (the coffee flavour being the best and that is the hill I’ll die on…) As my pal and I were both driving, the bubbly was a no (much to our disappointment), but no fear: staff speedily went in search of alternatives to ensure that our VIP treatment held up.
+Depending on what you select for your booking, various goodies will await… We were greeted by the sight of bubbly in a cooler, crisps and absolutely delicious mini chocolate selections (the coffee flavour being the best and that is the hill I’ll die on…) As my pal and I were both driving, the bubbly was a no, but no fear: staff speedily went in search of alternatives to ensure that our VIP treatment held up.

-Theatre seats in this venue are generally uniformly comfortable in my experience, and the box is no different except for the fact that you’ll sit in fancier sofa style seats.
+Theatre seats in this venue are generally uniformly comfortable in my experience, and the box is no different except for the fact that you’ll sit in fancier, sofa-style seats.
 With the restricted view and pillar to navigate, I found myself propping myself up with an elbow on the box ledge.
-Surprisingly, that’s actually a very comfortable posture in a theatre – who knew?
-Those on the front row of the Circle can often be seen taking a load off by leaning on the ledge and if you’ve ever felt envious of them as you’ve sat two rows behind them leaning elbow on knee, know that the box provides a ledge all of your own…

 The box also features convenient coat hooks so you need not worry about cramming coats and bags under seats or in laps.
 A minor perk perhaps, but put it all together and it just feels more like an event and a VIP space of your own.